As one of the few nurse film producers, I am often asked why history is so important to present day issues.

 Denetra is the founder of For Nurses By Nurses Productions, a media platform that includes a leadership initiative, a digital nursing & health science library, and film production company.
-Denetra's work is focused on bridging gaps in health equity and social justice through scientific-storytelling.
+Denetra's work is focused on bridging gaps in health inequities through scientific-storytelling.

 She is a 22-year Navy Veteran, and a former United States Naval Nurse Corps Officer.
 Her educational background consists of a Bachelors of Science in Nursing, and a Masters in Health Services Administration.

 Having studied public health and diversity abroad, Denetra attended a mission trip to Chile and Argentina that allowed her to participate in group think tanks with diverse nursing, medical and public health executives.